We may earn income from links in this post. Please read this Disclosure for details.

 - Antigua is close to Guatemala City ( less than an hour) which means it’s easy to get to.

-- Antigua is a transportation hub for taking amazing excursions to coffee plantations, visiting the turtle-nesting beach of Monterrico, exploring the highlands and more.
+- Antigua is a transportation hub for taking day trips and amazing excursions to coffee plantations, visiting the turtle-nesting beach of Monterrico, exploring the highlands and more.

 - Antigua also has a large ex-pat population, a well-established infrastructure of banks and a great food scene.
 While some people find it too touristy, I enjoyed spending time in the cafes, visiting art galleries and shopping for crafts.